LAStools/LAStools/bin/lasduplicate_README.txt

 overview of all tool-specific switches:

--v                                   : more info reported in console -vv                                  : even more info reported in console -quiet                               : nothing reported in console -version                             : reports this tool's version number -fail                                : fail if license expired or invalid -gui                                 : start with files loaded into GUI -cores 4                             : process multiple inputs on 4 cores in parallel -unique_xyz                          : remove only xyz-duplicates where x, y and z coordinate are identical -nearby 0.1                          : remove all points that are "nearby" (see rules above) an earlier point -lowest_z                            : remove those xy-duplicates that have higher z coordinates -flag_as_withheld                    : instead of removing points set their withheld flag to true -single_returns                      : mark single returns (used for converting first.txt and last.txt ASCII files to LAS) -record_removed                      : record all removed points into a separate file with appendix "_removed" -use_hash_set                        : use a different internal data structure (i.e. hash_set) for finding duplicates -use_hash_map                        : use a different internal data structure (i.e. hash_map) for finding duplicates -two_pass                            : find duplicates in two instead of one pass over the file -remain_buffered                     : write buffer points to output when using '-buffered 25' on-the-fly buffering
+-v                    : more info reported in console -vv                   : even more info reported in console -quiet                : nothing reported in console -version              : reports this tool's version number -fail                 : fail if license expired or invalid -gui                  : start with files loaded into GUI -cores 4              : process multiple inputs on 4 cores in parallel -unique_xyz           : remove only xyz-duplicates where x, y and z coordinate are identical -nearby 0.1           : remove all points that are "nearby" (see rules above) an earlier point -lowest_z             : remove those xy-duplicates that have higher z coordinates -flag_as_withheld     : instead of removing points set their withheld flag to true -single_returns       : mark single returns (used for converting first.txt and last.txt ASCII files to LAS) -record_removed       : record all removed points into a separate file with appendix "_removed" -hash_set             : use a different internal data structure (i.e. hash_set) for finding duplicates -hash_map             : use a different internal data structure (i.e. hash_map) for finding duplicates -two_pass             : find duplicates in two instead of one pass over the file -remain_buffered      : write buffer points to output when using '-buffered 25' on-the-fly buffering
 -ilay                 : apply all LASlayers found in corresponding *.lay file on read -ilay 3               : apply first three LASlayers found in corresponding *.lay file on read -ilaydir E:\my_layers : look for corresponding *.lay file in directory E:\my_layers -olay                 : write or append classification changes to a LASlayers *.lay file -olaydir E:\my_layers : write the output *.lay file in directory E:\my_layers

 ****************************************************************